 It's important that you know what happens to you when you're detained, what your rights are, and where you can seek help.

-For more information about being sectioned under the Mental Health Act, visit:
+For more information about being sectioned under the Mental Health Act:

-- Mind website - for an overview of your rights
+- Visit the Mind website - for an overview of your rights

-- NHS website – for information on the Mental Health Act
+- Visit the NHS website – for information on the Mental Health Act

-- Midlands Partnership Foundation Trust website – for information from Midlands Partnership Foundation Trust on your rights.
+- Visit the Midlands Partnership Foundation Trust website – for information from Midlands Partnership Foundation Trust on your rights.

 What does 'being sectioned' mean?